-Fit Four F4G Gymnastic Grips: For the same reasons we don’t recommend WODies, these did not make our top picks.
+Fit Four F4G Gymnastic Grips: For the same reasons we don’t recommend WODies, these, which are available on Amazon, did not make our top picks.

 Victory Grips Stealth Grips: The Stealth Victory Grips take all of the things we really liked about the leather versions and instead uses a very lightweight microfiber material.
 The Stealth’s are an awesome pair of gymnastic grips and give an almost barehanded type of feel.
 We preferred the leather grips in use, but have talked to many who prefer these.
 You can’t go wrong with either.

 Crossfit Grips FAQs

 In our opinion, the Victory Grips 3-Hold Leather Grips are the way to go.
 The material used on these leather hand grips is among the best we have ever seen, and they perform exceptionally well in-home workouts, CrossFit workouts, and even as a replacement for weight lifting gloves.

 CrossFit athletes are a little all over the place when it comes to their preference for grips.
 In 2018, CrossFit announced a three-year deal with Bear Komplex to be the official grip of the Games, and athletes like Mat Fraser, Tia Clair-Toomey, and Samuel Kwant have worn them.

 Katrin Davidsdottir has worn the Rogue V2 grips that made our list, and Kari Pearce has sported the Victory Grips.

 It doesn’t surprise us that these top athletes are using the grips we found to be among the best.